 Varanasi is the easily reachable city by all the means and well connected by all the cities through the airplane, train, bus and car.

 By Train: It is the easiest means to reach to the Varanasi from any city such as Delhi, Agra, Lucknow, Mumbai, Chennai, Kolkata, etc. Almost all the trains of Northern Eastern Railway (NER) pass through the Mughal Sarai Junction that is just 17 kilometer from the Varanasi Junction.
-However Varanasi Junction itself is a huge station and almost all major train go to Varanasi Junction.
+However Varanasi Junction itself is a huge station and almost all major trains go to Varanasi Junction.

 By Bus: Buses are also the convenient means of traveling to the Varanasi from the nearest city.
 You can choose buses of the state government or private buses.

 By Air: The city has an International Airport which makes the traveling through the plane very convenient.
 Some of the special flights are Indian Airlines, Jet Airways/JetLite and SpiceJet which provides best transport services.